Craig Gordon: Comeback, 2014–2017

-Steve Clarke, 2020–present
+Steve Clarke era, 2020–2026

 Gordon was not selected by Scotland manager Steve Clarke during his first year in charge, as he had lost his first team place at Celtic.
 After a good start to his second stint with Hearts, Gordon was recalled to the national squad in November 2020.
 The call up included the defeat of Serbia in the UEFA Nations League play-off final to qualify for UEFA Euro 2020, the Scotland men's team's first major tournament in 23 years.
 He also gained his 55th cap, a 1–0 away defeat by Slovakia in the 2020–21 UEFA Nations League, set a new record for the longest-spanning international career for a Scottish player (16 years 5 months and 17 days).
 This beat a mark set by his rival for the position David Marshall just three days earlier, which itself had overtaken a record dating back to 1903 by fellow goalkeeper Ned Doig.

 Gordon was picked in the Scotland squad for Euro 2020, but was an unused substitute during the tournament as Marshall played in all of Scotland's three matches.
 Gordon became the first choice goalkeeper again in September 2021, as Marshall was no longer playing for his club.
 In November 2021 he saved a penalty during a 2–0 win in Moldova that clinched a place in the World Cup qualifying playoffs.
 Teammate Callum McGregor said Gordon was "like Peter Pan" after that game, a reference to the longevity of his performances.

 Gordon was shortlisted for SFWA International Player of the Year in 2021–22, an award he had already won in 2009–10.